Meet the Family

 A born Calgarian, Stan first arrived at Rafter Six Ranch in April 1976.
 The historical guest ranch had seen better days, but being in real estate, Stan could see the potential in the land, the location and business.
 He met Eva and Alvin Guinn and on the same day, on a handshake, agreed to purchase the Rafter Six Guest Ranch.
 Stan's diverse and creative background in marketing and design, real estate and ranching gave him a good start in his new endeavor of "guest ranching".
 From designing to building; marketing to serving, Stan took on the challenges and kept busy working toward his vision of a Western and First Nations cultural experience.

 Stan became the first inductee into the Hall of Fame of the Hotel Association of Canada.
 The Humanitarian award was presented to Stan in Toronto at the awards ceremony.
 In June of 2007, Stan was also inducted into the Tourism Industry of Canada (TIAC) Hall of Fame at a ceremony in Ottawa.
+His skills also extend to illustrator and writer of published children's books and a certified Marriage Commissioner.

 With the support of his family, Stan continues to develop a place for all people through the Rafter Six facilities, services, activities, and the western culture and hospitality for which Alberta is famous.